My research focuses on Macroeconomics and Finance, with a particular focus on the aggregate implications of micro-level heterogeneity.

 Contact: hanbaek [at] sas.upenn.edu

-In this paper I argue that synchronized large-scale investments of large firms can significantly amplify productivity-driven aggregate fluctuations, and lead to investment cycles even in the absence of aggregate shocks.
-Using U.S. Compustat data, I show that years preceding recessions display investment surges among large firms.
+In this paper, I argue that synchronized large-scale investments of large firms can significantly amplify productivity-driven aggregate fluctuations and lead to investment cycles even in the absence of aggregate shocks.
+Using U.S. Compustat data, I show that the years preceding recessions display investment surges among large firms.
 Furthermore, after the investment surges, large firms become inelastic to interest rates and display persistent inaction duration.
 I then develop a heterogeneous-firm real business cycle model in which a firm needs to process multiple investment stages for large investments and can accelerate it at a cost.
-In the model, following a TFP shock the synchronized timings of lumpy investments are persistently synchronized.
-And TFP-induced recessions are especially severe after the surge of large firms’ lumpy investments.
-In support of this prediction, I present evidence for the investment cycle in post-shock period in macro-level data on nonresidential fixed investment.
+In the model, following a TFP shock, the synchronized timings of lumpy investments are persistently synchronized.
+And TFP-induced recessions are especially severe after the surge of large firms' lumpy investments.
+In support of this prediction, I present evidence for the investment cycle in post-shock periods in macro-level data on nonresidential fixed investment.

 2021: SED; 2020: KER International Conference, WEAI, MEA (Cancelled); 2019: FRB San Francisco (Thomas J. Sargent Dissertation Fellowship)